 The great age of canal building started with the construction of the Bridgewater Canal in the mid eighteenth century, completed in 1861.

-This pioneering waterway was the initiative of the third Duke of Bridgewater who had visited the Canal du Midi in France and came to recognise its usefulness for transporting goods.
+This popular canal holiday and boat hire spot was originally a pioneering waterway.
+It was the initiative of the third Duke of Bridgewater who had visited the Canal du Midi in France and came to recognise its usefulness for transporting goods.
 The Duke owned coal mines at Worsley, north west of Manchester and needed a way to get the coal to Manchester and other major towns as cheaply as possible.

 However, one aspect which perhaps ultimately led to their downfall, was that when the first canals were built, people like Brindley and the Duke were unsure about the future return on their investment.
 The result was that just over one quarter of the UK’s waterways were built as narrow canals, with locks just seven feet wide, in the belief that it would make them less expensive.